 According to the laws of the time, Joseph could have had Mary stoned and put to death.
 However, Joseph was a good man, and he did not seek vengeance.

 Soon, a messenger visited Joseph as well.
-This messenger told Joseph what they had told Mary; that the child would be the saviour of all people, as the prophesied Messiah.
-It was then that Joseph decided to marry his betrothed, and protect her and her family from all
+This messenger told Joseph what they had told Mary; that the child would be the savior of all people, as the prophesied Messiah.
+It was then that Joseph decided to marry his betrothed and protect her and her family from all

 disgrace.